Associate Professor Manisha Nair

 MBBS, MSc, DPhil

-Having research projects in India and Uganda, Manisha has established a UK-India collaborative platform for maternal and perinatal health research (called MaatHRI) and is currently using this platform to conduct large epidemiological studies to improve pregnancy care and outcomes of pregnant women with anaemia.
+Manisha established and leads a research and training platform for maternal and perinatal health research in India called MaatHRI and is using this platform to conduct large epidemiological studies to improve pregnancy care and outcomes.
+Through MaatHRI she has created a large data resource that includes clinical, biochemical and imaging data from pregnant and postpartum women in India.

-Manisha worked as an epidemiologist for the Confidential Enquiries into Maternal Death in the UK and the UK Obstetric Surveillance System.
-Her previous work analysed the characteristics of pregnant women who died and the risk factors for progression from severe morbidity to death among pregnant women in the UK.
-Manisha's research interests are in the areas of maternal and child health, quality of care and medical education.
+She worked as an epidemiologist for the Confidential Enquiries into Maternal Death in the UK and the UK Obstetric Surveillance System.
+Her previous work developed the English Maternal Morbidity Outcome indicator, analysed the characteristics of pregnant women who died and identified risk factors for progression from severe morbidity to death among pregnant women in the UK.

 Manisha was a Weidenfeld-Hoffmann Trust scholar at the University of Oxford during her DPhil.
 She was a scholar under the Fogarty International Clinical Research Scholars (FICRS) programme, National Institutes of Health, USA, and led a team to design a multicentre surveillance study on cardio-metabolic diseases in South Asia.

-Manisha previously worked as a consultant for the National Polio Surveillance Project of the World Health Organisation as a Surveillance Medical Officer and State Routine Immunisation Officer in India.
-She has a MBBS degree from India, MSc in Global Health Science and DPhil in Public Health from University of Oxford, UK.
+Manisha previously worked as a consultant for the National Polio Surveillance Project of the World Health Organization as a surveillance medical officer and state routine immunisation officer in India.
+She has a MBBS degree from India, an MSc in Global Health Science and a DPhil in Public Health from the University of Oxford, UK.

 Recent publications